UXLINK/.github/profile/README.md

 The UXLINK protocol will solve this problem, helping users to own their social data through blockchain technology, and make it an asset.

-UXUY is committed to becoming the infrastructure of the next generation of large-scale Web3 social applications, UXUY is a decentralized social graph protocol with network effects.
+UXLINK is committed to becoming the infrastructure of the next generation of large-scale Web3 social applications, UXLINK is a decentralized social graph protocol with network effects.

-The UXLINK protocol uses "UXUY Token" to record users' contributions to the network constructed by the UXUY protocol.
+The UXLINK protocol uses "UXUY Token" to record users' contributions to the network constructed by the UXLINK protocol.
-UXUY Token adopts the POL (Proof of Link)
+UXLINK Token adopts the POL (Proof of Link)

 ## ❓ How can I use UXLINK Protocol?

-UXUY protocol comes with simple JSSDK that can be integrated in multiple ways to provide the best experience for your users.
+UXLINK protocol comes with simple JSSDK that can be integrated in multiple ways to provide the best experience for your users.

 ## 📖 Documentation